 The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

-This week in the Russia investigations: The Mueller Wars rage behind the scenes, Republicans may get their Clinton uranium inquiry and Senate Intelligence Committee looking into Russia and the Jill Stein campaign.
+This week in the Russia investigations: The Mueller Wars rage behind the scenes, Republicans may get their Clinton uranium inquiry, and the Senate Intelligence Committee looks into Russia and the Jill Stein campaign.

 The sharks are circling